Your First Analysis with SNID SAGE¶

 If SNID SAGE finds multiple viable clusters, a Cluster Selection Dialog will appear:

-🎯 What You'll See: - 3D Interactive Plot: Shows all clusters in redshift vs type vs correlation space - Cluster Dropdown: Click "▼ Select Cluster" in top-left to see all options - Top Matches Panel: Right side shows spectrum overlays for the selected cluster - Automatic Selection: Best cluster is pre-selected (marked with ⭐ BEST)
+What you'll see: - 3D Interactive Plot: Shows all clusters in redshift vs type vs correlation space - Cluster Dropdown: Click "▼ Select Cluster" in top-left to see all options - Top Matches Panel: Right side shows spectrum overlays for the selected cluster - Automatic Selection: Best cluster is pre-selected (marked with BEST)

-🔍 How to Choose: - Hover over clusters to highlight them - Click on any cluster to select it - Use dropdown to see all clusters with their types and redshifts - Review matches in the right panel to see template quality - Click "Confirm Selection" when satisfied
+How to choose: - Hover over clusters to highlight them - Click on any cluster to select it - Use dropdown to see all clusters with their types and redshifts - Review matches in the right panel to see template quality - Click "Confirm Selection" when satisfied

-💡 Pro Tips: - Best cluster is usually correct - the automatic selection is reliable - Check the matches panel - better template overlays indicate better classification - Close dialog to use automatic selection if unsure - Multiple clusters often indicate ambiguous cases (e.g., II vs TDE)
+Tips: - Best cluster is usually correct - the automatic selection is reliable - Check the matches panel - better template overlays indicate better classification - Close dialog to use automatic selection if unsure - Multiple clusters often indicate ambiguous cases (e.g., II vs TDE)

 Understanding Your Results¶